assemblyline/ruby/README.md

 Based on `quay.io/assemblyline/buildpack_deps`, this image should include everything needed to run a ruby appication on docker.

 ### Automated Build
-This image is built automaticly on docker hub.
+This image is built automaticly on [quay.io](https://quay.io/repository/assemblyline/ruby).
 And as it is based on `quay.io/assemblyline/buildpack_deps` should automaticly get any package updates that are needed.

 ### Suported Versions